Do cheap vinyl players ruin records?

 Users share experiences.
 Their stories guide your choices.

 In 2024, a Georgia collector used a $70 player.
-Scratched a $150 jazz record.
-Upgraded to a $200 Fluance RT80.
+It scratched a $150 jazz record.
+They upgraded to a $200 Fluance RT80.
 No damage since.

 In 2023, an Ohio collector skipped stylus cleaning.
 Records hissed after 50 plays.
 Started weekly cleaning.
 Saved newer records.